OpenDroneMap/FIELDimageR/README.md

 ---------------------------------------------
 #### Making loop with many images

 > The following code can be used to evaluate multiple images (e.g. root area, leave indices, damaged area, ears, seed, structures, etc.).
-The example below is evaluating disease damage in leaves images (affected area and indices).
+The example below is evaluating disease damage in images of leaves (affected area and indices).
 Download the example [here](https://drive.google.com/open?id=1zgOZFd7KuTu4sERcG1wFoAWLCahIJIlu).

 <br />